-6.7.1 Pallid Bat (California Species of Special Concern)
+Pallid Bat (California SSC)

 Pallid bats (Antrozous pallidus) are locally common throughout low elevations in California, but due to habitat loss their numbers have been declining (Bolster 1998).
-They are considered a California Species of Special Concern and a Medium Priority species by the Western Bat Working Group.
-The pallid bat is a relatively large, light-colored bat ranging throughout western North America, from interior British Columbia to Mexico (Hermanson and O'Shea 1983, Sherwin and Rambaldini 2005).
+They are considered a California SSC and a Medium Priority species by the Western Bat Working Group.
+The pallid bat is a relatively large, lightcolored bat ranging throughout western North America, from interior British Columbia to Mexico (Hermanson and O'Shea 1983; Sherwin and Rambaldini 2005).
 Pallid bats utilize a variety of habitats, including grasslands and mixed forests, low-elevation oak savannah, chaparral, and desert, and prefer open, dry rocky areas (Bolster 1998).
 Pallid bats typically reside in small groups in a variety of day and night roosts that protect them from high daytime temperatures, including bridges, buildings, tree hollows in coast redwoods, bole cavities in oaks, exfoliating bark, rock crevices in outcrops and cliffs, caves, and mines (Sherwin and Rambaldini 2005).
 Roost sites may change seasonally and are typically reused for a few days to weeks.
-They prey on a wide variety of insects and arachnids, including those with large, hard shells such as Jerusalem crickets, thanks to their stout skull and dentition, and frequently take prey off the ground (Zeiner et al. 1990b).
+They prey on a wide variety of insects and arachnids, including those with large, hard shells such as Jerusalem crickets, thanks to their stout skull and dentition, and frequently take prey off the ground (Zeiner et al. 1990).
 They are colonial, with colonies typically containing 30 to 70 individuals, but larger colonies containing several hundred individuals have also been observed.
 Parturition varies with latitude, but generally occurs from late April to August; maternal colonies disperse by October (Hermanson and O'Shea 1983).
 Overwintering is common along the California coast, but individuals may migrate short distances between winter and summer roosts (Sherwin and Rambaldini 2005).

-Within the Project area, there is potential for pallid bats to be present, as the areas contain many oldgrowth sycamores and valley oaks with cavities that would be suitable as maternity roosts, as well as buildings on-site near Harper Canyon Creek.
+Within the Project area, there is potential for pallid bats to be present, as the areas contain many oldgrowth sycamores and valley oaks with cavities that would be suitable as maternity roosts, as well as buildings on site near Harper Canyon Creek.
 One previous observation of a pallid bat is known from the Pacheco Peak quadrangle, a 1937 observation near Bell Station.
-Because of their small size, secretive nature, and nocturnal life history, it is difficult to determine whether special-status bat species are present on-site.
-Surveys of possible roosting features and buildings on-site will minimize impact to special-status bat species.
+Because of their small size, secretive nature, and nocturnal life history, it is difficult to determine whether special-status bat species are present on site.
+Surveys of possible roosting features and buildings on site will minimize impact to special-status bat species.
 No removal of large potential roost trees will occur.

-Townsend's Big-Eared Bat (California Species of Special Concern) 6.7.2
+6.7.2 Townsend's Big-Eared Bat (California SSC)

 Townsend's big-eared bat is regarded as a species at high risk of endangerment throughout its range in western North America.
-It is designated as a Species of Special Concern (SSC) and a Species of Greatest Conservation Need (SGCN) by the CDFW and was recently (2012-2016) the subject of a petition for listing as threatened or endangered under the CESA (Szewczak et al. 2018).
+It is designated as a SSC and a Species of Greatest Conservation Need (SGCN) by the CDFW and was recently (2012-2016) the subject of a petition for listing as threatened or endangered under the CESA (Szewczak, Morrison, and Harris 2018).
 Townsend's big-eared bat is an uncommon resident throughout California, inhabiting mesic environments.
-The species is a moth specialist and typically roosts in cavities 16 inches in diameter or greater (pers.
-Comm.
-Dave Wyatt) in caves, mines, bridges, buildings, rock crevices, or tree hollows, and in coastal lowlands, cultivated valleys, and nearby hills characterized by mixed vegetation below 3,300 meters.
+The species is a moth specialist and typically roosts in cavities 16 inches in diameter or greater or in caves, mines, bridges, buildings, rock crevices, or tree hollows, and in coastal lowlands, cultivated valleys, and nearby hills characterized by mixed vegetation below 3,300 meters.
 Townsend's big-eared bats exhibit high site fidelity and are highly sensitive to disturbance.
 If undisturbed, they will return to maternity sites for many years.
 They forage by gleaning insects from trees and shrubs along edge habitats near water.
 Foraging bouts peak in late evening, and the bats may travel over 20 kilometers during these outings (Fellers and Pierson 2002).
 Winter hibernacula are used from October to April (Kunz and Martin 1982).